Welcome to our COVID-19 information page for international students.

 The Australian Government has temporarily removed the restrictions on working hours for international students across all sectors of the Australian economy to alleviate workforce shortages in Australia.

-These temporary measures remain in place until further notice.
+These temporary measures remain in place until 30 June 2023.
 Students must ensure they are aware of any changes to visa conditions, including work rights.

 What this means for you: